Both game masters and players will find a

 combined in a trade paperback titled,

-zombie novella coming out in fall 2009.
-In
+coming out in fall 2009.
+In the real world,

 Description